 Palmer, Alaska 99654

-Be sure to check out the acts on the various stages - 2020 performers include Jon Paradi and Pink Martini.
-Other events and concerts to be announced as we get closer to fair time!
+Be sure to check out the acts on the various stages - 2021 performers include Jon Pardi and Martina McBride.
+Check out the 2021 concert schedule.

 There is RV and tent camping available right on the fairgrounds!
 Enjoy a full day of fun and activities at the fair and then return to a comfy bed just steps away.
 Renting an RV with RVshare means you can enjoy all the comforts of home within a short walk of where you’re going to spend the day exploring the fair.